SecretFoundation/SNIPs/SNIP-721.md

 Queries are off-chain requests, that are not cryptographically validated.
 This means that contracts that wish to validate the caller of a query MUST implement some sort of authentication.
 Secret-721 uses an "API key" scheme, which validates a <viewing key, account> pair.

 Authentication MUST happen on each query that reveals private account-specific information.
-Authentication MUST be a resource intensive operation, that takes a significant[2] amount of time to compute.
+Authentication MUST be a resource intensive operation, that takes a significant amount of time to compute.
 This is because such queries are open to offline brute-force attacks, which can be parallelized to scale linearly with the resources of a motivated attacker.
 Authentication MUST perform the same computation even if the user does not have a viewing key set.
 Authentication response MUST be indistinguishable for both the case of a wrong viewing key and the case of a non-existant viewing key

-### Collection - Authenticated
-Returns a set of token IDs for the given address.
-Returns "0" if the address is unknown to the contract.

-##### Request parameters
+##### Request Parameters

 |Name         |Type             |Description                                                                                                 | optional |
 |-------------|-----------------|------------------------------------------------------------------------------------------------------------|----------|